-This chapter explains the methods that the researcher used to select the geographical areas, from which research was carried out and methods of selection of respondents.
+This chapter explains the approach that the researcher used, the environment from which research was carried out and methods of selection of respondents.
 It also explains the methods used to collect process and analyze data.

 3.1 Design

 The research adopted a quantitative study design.
 Quantitative method was used since it was most likely to give the number of the physically disabled in schools.